2004 FIRA Women's European Championship

-The 2004 FIRA Women's European Championship took place at grounds in and around the Midi-Pyrénées region of France (near Toulouse) between 30 April to 9 May.
+The 2004 FIRA Women's European Championship was the ninth edition of the tournament.
+It took place at grounds in and around the Midi-Pyrénées region of France (near Toulouse) between 30 April to 9 May.
 Pool A reverted to a single eight nation knockout, while Pool B was a round-robin.
 France repeated Netherlands feat of winning as hosts.